danycywiak/danycywiak/README.md

 ## 👩‍💻 About Me ✨

 🎓 I have been working on understanding how the collective behavior of ordering in liquid crystal molecules modifies their properties and interactions.
 My research has focused on modeling systems using **coarse-grained models** to analyze colloidal liquid crystals, which can be described as **soft or hard rods**.
 Additionally, I have simulated **molecular-scale models**, representing atomic interactions within liquid crystal molecules.
+You can read more about it here: https://arxiv.org/abs/2110.01491

 ## Throughout my simulations, I have tackled challenges such as:
 - Developing **statistical and thermodynamic models** to describe molecular behavior.